 If you wish to head to the top observation terrace (276 meters), note you cannot walk to the top from the second level terrace, but you can take the lift.
 Otherwise, just take the lift directly from the Esplanade.

 It is highly advised that no one walk to any of the tower’s levels with small children, babies, or poor health.
-Since you’re over 40 and solo, just make sure you’re physically fit, or take your time, and you’ll be fine.
+Since you’re over 50, make sure you’re physically fit, or take your time, and you’ll be fine.

 The top observation area is the pièce de résistance of the tower.
 There are two levels – one open and one enclosed.
 Learn more about the tower with panoramic maps and Gustave Eiffel’s office (with wax figures), and be dazzled by the sparkling night lights while sipping sparkly champagne at the champagne bar.